 Magnolia Bird Farm is home to a large variety of birds that you can visit with while pursuing the store.
 They offer free tours for groups between ten and fifteen people.
 Smaller groups can do a self-tour.
 Tours are conducted Tuesday through Friday.

 OC Zoo @ The Irvine Regional Park – Orange

-Our family loves The OC Zoo!
-We have been going to the zoo for years.
-What I like most about the zoo is that it is close to home, small and quaint.
+The OC Zoo is a small and quaint zoo located within the Irvine Regional Park.
 You can walk through the entire zoo in less than hour and can get up close and personal with several of the zoo animals.
 The zoo is home to animals and plants that are native to the Southwestern United States including European Bison black bears, mountain lions, bald eagles, island foxes, ocelots, red-tailed hawks, barn owls, great horned owls, porcupines, Bighorn Sheep coyotes, mule deer, turkey vultures, coatis and bobcats.

-And the best part is that the ticket price to visit the OC Zoo is ONLY $2.00!
-Better yet, if you plan a field trip the cost is only $3.00 per person and tour groups get to visit the Irvine Nature Center which is normally closed to the public!
+Admission is very inexpensive.
+Better yet, if you plan a field trip the cost is only $3.00 per person and tour groups get to visit the Irvine Nature Center which is normally closed to the public.

 OMAR’S Exotic Birds – Brea / Lake Forest